Last updated on

 What Is Minimalism?

 Having a minimalist lifestyle does not mean stressing out from living with a limited number of items.
-It means living life at its fullest with fewer items supporting everyday life.
+It means living life to its fullest with fewer items supporting everyday life.

 How to Start Minimalism at Home